Judecoin/information/rpc-doc/wallet-rpc.md

 ### **transfer**

-Send JUDEcoin to a number of recipients.
+Send Judecoin to a number of recipients.

 Alias: *None*.